 A market order is the most basic type of order that is executed immediately close to a current price.
 Why close?
 In the relatively volatile cryptocurrency market, the last traded price may not be equal to the real execution price.
 If it’s a liquid market, slippage (the difference between an execution price and an expected price) will be close to zero.

 a) Stop Market Order

-A stop market order is an instruction to buy or sell when a market reaches an initially set order price (trigger price).
-It is activated instantaneously and stands in the order book.
+A user can tick a stop option.
+A stop market order is an instruction to buy or sell when a market reaches an initially set stop price (trigger price).
+It is executed at a market price.